rathinosk/LogCollectorScript/README.md

 ## Usage

+1. Update the path variables at the top of the `collect.bat` file as needed.
-1. Update the `servers.txt` file with the list of servers.
+2. Update the `servers.txt` file with the list of servers.
-2. Update the `filepaths.txt` file with the paths of the log files to be collected.
+3. Update the `filepaths.txt` file with the paths of the log files to be collected.
-3. Run the `collect.bat` script.
+4. Run the `collect.bat` script.

 The script does the following:
 - Configures paths and log age.